• Skip to content

 The most common gastrointestinal symptoms for autistic people are chronic constipation, abdominal pain, diarrhoea and faecal incontinence.
 Other problems can include gastro-oesophageal reflux disease (GORD) and stomach bloating.

-It’s not clear why autistic children have relatively high rates of gastrointestinal symptoms, but it might be because of altered gut bacteria, increased gut permeability, longer food transit time through the gut, or low fibre intake.
+It’s not clear why autistic children have relatively high rates of gastrointestinal symptoms, but it might be because of differences in diet, altered gut bacteria, or differences in the way the gut functions.

 How common are gastrointestinal symptoms in autistic children?

-Autistic children and children with developmental delays or disabilities appear to have more gastrointestinal symptoms than other children.
+Autistic children and children with developmental delay or disability seem to have more gastrointestinal symptoms than other children.
+Around 40% of autistic children are diagnosed with a gastrointestinal problem.

 Treatment, therapies and supports for gastrointestinal symptoms